 Central bankers find it easier to beat inflation than deflation.
 When prices rise too fast, policy makers raise interest rates, then pull back when the economy slows.
 It’s harder to calibrate the right dose of medicine to ward off deflation.
-Interest rates in most large countries are still near zero, and the ECB even cut a key rate into negative territory in June.
+Interest rates in most large countries are still near zero, and the European Central Bank even cut a key rate into negative territory in June 2014.
 In Greece, deflation may be a price worth paying to make the country competitive again after years of living beyond its means.
 Bond-buying programs like those that helped revive the U.S. and Japan have also had dangerous side effects.
-They’ve sent money flowing into stocks and property, boosting the prices of assets rather than products, raising concern that too much easing was creating dangerous bubbles.
+They’ve sent money flowing into stocks and property, boosting the prices of assets rather than products, raising concern that too much easing was creating bubbles.
 Even so, when the threat of deflation seems small, history tells us that it’s a huge risk.

 The Reference Shelf

 - IMF research on the risk of deflation in the euro area and IMF Managing Director Christine Lagarde’s speech calling deflation an “ogre.”

 - Former U.S. Federal Reserve Chairman Ben S. Bernanke’s 2002 speech on deflation and his 1991 research paper on the Great Depression.

 - Studies from a 2003 symposium on deflation hosted by the Federal Reserve Bank of Minneapolis.

 - European Central Bank President Mario Draghi’s Feb.
 6 comments playing down the risk of deflation.